A tourist’s guide to Jerez

 Go for a walk

 Strolling around the neighbourhood streets of Jerez is a tremendous way to get a feel for the town, particularly if you step away from the busy centre.
 This map is a copy of one I or made for another page but it belongs here too.
-The green blobs represent my favourite areas for a constitutional.
-I get a real kick out of how many of the streets curve, so you’re continually discovering what’s around the next corner.
+The green blobs represent my favourite areas for a constitutional; the red icons are our favourite bars.
+I get a real kick out of how many of the streets feature a gentle curve, so you’re continually discovering what’s around the next corner.

 Taxis